PRO-2684/doc_for/README.md

 use doc_for::{DocFor, doc_for};
 ```

-Then, derive the `DocFor` trait for your type:
+Then, derive the `DocFor` trait for your struct:

 ```rust
 # use doc_for::{DocFor, doc_for};